The Guatemala City Field Office has jurisdiction over the countries of Guatemala and Belize.

 The abandonment of lawful permanent resident status is irrevocable.
 An individual who relinquishes lawful permanent resident status must qualify again for such status.
 Therefore, one should give careful thought to abandoning lawful permanent resident status.

-If you wish to abandon your permanent residence and relinquish your Permanent Resident Card (Green Card), please visit us at the embassy during our public hours, or email us at Guatemala.firstname.lastname@example.org.
+If you wish to abandon your permanent residence and relinquish your Permanent Resident Card (Green Card), you may submit Form I-407 by scheduling an appointment free of charge at InfoPass, or by calling or emailing this office.

 Forms I-600 & I-600A